Sailing Instructions for Club Series Racing and Trophy Events

 - 3 CHANGES TO SAILING INSTRUCTIONS

-- 3.1 Any change to the sailing instructions or change to the schedule of races will be posted 1 hour prior to the appropriate race.
+- 3.1 Any change to the sailing instructions or change to the schedule of races will be posted at least 1 hour prior to the scheduled start time of the appropriate race.

 - 4 SIGNALS MADE ASHORE